 - 1. Assume the reader doesn't know anything about your program.
 Please describe your program, including the following: - a.
 Organization (including staffing and structure) - b.
 Mission, or primary purpose - c.
 Whom you serve (including demographics and representativeness of population served) - d.
 What kind of services you provide Rubric Item: Describe your Pattern of Service including alternative modes and schedules of delivery (e.g.: online, hybrid, early morning, evening services). - 2.
 What external factors have a significant impact on your program?
 Please include the following as appropriate: - a.
 Budgetary constraints or opportunities - b.
 Service area demographics - c.
 Requirements of four-year institutions - d.
 Requirements of prospective employers - e.
 Job market - f.
 Developments in the field (both current and future) - g.
 Competition from other institutions - h.
 Requirements imposed by regulations, policies, standards, and other mandates - 3.
-Outcomes Assessment Reporting Rubric Item: Service Area and/or Student Learning Outcomes Process.
-Please use the following tool to report each course or program that was assessed this year, the type of outcome assessed, and the ILO the outcome maps to.
-In addition, also provide the Five Column Assessment information in the spaces provided: learning outcomes statement, means of assessment, criteria for success, summary of evidence, and the use of results.
-If you prefer, the Five Column Assessment information can be attached as a separate document.
-Additionally, other supporting documents that you wish to include can also be attached to the outcome. - 4.
 Progress on SAOs Rubric Item: Service Area and/or Student Learning Outcomes Process. - a.
-Please summarize the progress your unit has made on SAO measures you have applied since your last program review. - b.
-Please describe any improvements made by your unit as a result of the outcomes assessment process. - c.
+Please summarize the progress your unit has made on SAO measures you have applied since your last program review. - Please describe any improvements made by your unit as a result of the outcomes assessment process. - c.
 What is your plan for continuously completing the assessment cycle? - d.
 If your program has SLOs, please discuss here.

-- 5. Please provide... - a.
+- 4. Please provide... - a.
 Rubric Item: At least two quantitative or qualitative measures you have chosen to gauge your program's effectiveness e.g.: transfers, degrees, certificates, satisfaction, student contacts, students serviced, Perkin's data, etc. - b.
 Rubric Item: A summary of the results of these measures.
 (Please be sure to set a target and provide the reasoning for the target that has been set.) - c.
 What did you learn from your evaluation of these measures, and what improvements have you implemented or do you plan to implement as a result of your analysis of these measures?

-- If you would like assistance in developing additional measures of effectiveness, please contact the OIERP as soon as possible, to allow enough time for the office to process your request. - 6.
+- If you would like assistance in developing additional measures of effectiveness, please contact the OIERP as soon as possible, to allow enough time for the office to process your request. - 5.
 Please discuss your program's performance on each component of the applicable evaluation rubric (The rubric is available in Blackboard, the OIERP Web Site, and in the PPR Handbook).
 If you have already discussed your programs performance on one or more these components then refer to that response here, rather than repeating it. - a.
-Non-Instructional Program Effectiveness Evaluation Rubric - i) Rubric Item: Describe a significant innovation or enhancement, and the data collected and analyzed that has helped to determine the efficacy of the innovation. - Rubric Item: Describe at least 2 external and/or internal partnerships that substantially impact the quality of services to students or clients. - 7.
-Based upon and not repeating the descriptions you provided in Question 1 and the responses provided in Questions 2-6, please provide an analysis of what is going well and why and what is not going well and why, in the following areas. - Representativeness of population served - o Alternative modes and schedules of delivery (e.g.: online, hybrid, early morning, evening services) - Partnerships (internal and external) - o Innovation and Implementation of best practices - Efficiency in operations - o Efficiency in resource use - Staffing - Participation in shared governance (e.g., do unit members feel they participate effectively in planning and decision-making?) - o Professional development and training - o Group dynamics (e.g., how well do unit members work together?)

-Compliance with applicable mandates
+Non-Instructional Program Effectiveness Evaluation Rubric - i) Rubric Item: Describe a significant innovation or enhancement, and the data collected and analyzed that has helped to determine the efficacy of the innovation. - Rubric Item: Describe at least 2 external and/or internal partnerships that substantially impact the quality of services to students or clients. - 6.
+Based upon and not repeating the descriptions you provided in Question 1 and the responses provided in Questions 2-6, please provide an analysis of what is going well and why and what is not going well and why, in the following areas. - Representativeness of population served - Alternative modes and schedules of delivery (e.g.: online, hybrid, early morning, evening services) - Partnerships (internal and external) - o Innovation and Implementation of best practices - Efficiency in operations - o Efficiency in resource use - Staffing - Participation in shared governance (e.g., do unit members feel they participate effectively in planning and decision-making?) - Professional development and training - o Group dynamics (e.g., how well do unit members work together?) - Compliance with applicable mandates